reminix-ai/runtime-typescript/packages/runtime/README.md

 ## Framework Adapters

-Instead of creating custom agents, use our pre-built adapters for popular frameworks:
+Already using a framework?
+Use our pre-built adapters:

 | Package | Framework |
 |---------|-----------|